-UIU Management students have the advantage of focusing on fewer classes at once with the Two-at-a-Time schedule.
-Plus, convenient evening or online courses ensure your education fits your unique lifestyle.
+UIU Agricultural Business students have the advantage of focusing on fewer classes at once with the Two-at-a-Time schedule.

-The Management bachelor’s degree program is offered through UIU’s School of Business and Professional Studies.
+The Agricultural Business bachelor’s degree program is offered through UIU’s School of Business and Professional Studies.

-When you’re ready to apply for your bachelor’s degree in Management, we’re ready to help you every step of the way.
+When you’re ready to apply for your bachelor’s degree in Agricultural Business, we’re ready to help you every step of the way.

-Earned your undergraduate degree in Management?
-Consider UIU’s MBA or MPA programs to advance your career even further.
+Earned your undergraduate degree in Agricultural Business?
+Consider UIU’s MBA program to advance your career even further.